De Blasio wants New York City’s schools, subway, Broadway to remain open despite coronavirus

 WHAT STATES HAVE DECLARED CORONAVIRUS EMERGENCIES

-The decision impacts the Seattle Mariners' first seven games of the Major League Baseball season, plus home games for the MLS Seattle Sounders, XFL Seattle Dragons.
+The decision impacts the Seattle Mariners' first seven games of the Major League Baseball season, plus home games for the MLS Seattle Sounders and XFL Seattle Dragons.

 Seattle Public Schools Superintendent Denise Juneau said all schools would close for at least two weeks for its 53,000 students, calling it “an unprecedented situation.”